axelarnetwork/axelar-docs/pages/validator/external-chains/celo.md

 ]} />

-To see logs after starting container,do the following steps.
+To see logs after starting the container, do the following.
 ```bash
 docker ps -a
 docker logs [container_id_from_first_step]  -f